cloudfoundry/eirini-release/scf/README.md

 ## Deploy

 1. Choose a [non NFS based `StorageClass`](https://github.com/SUSE/scf/wiki/How-to-Install-SCF#choosing-a-storage-class) because MySQL does not work well with it.
+For additional information you can take a look at [Cloud Specifics](#cloud-specifics)
 1. Configure your deployment as described in the [SCF configurations docs](https://github.com/SUSE/scf/wiki/How-to-Install-SCF#configuring-the-deployment)

    Add eirini-specific values to the `scf-config-values.yml` file: